bradcfisher/finch4alice/README.md

 To ensure that everything is installed and configured properly:

 1. Launch Alice
-2. When prompted, create a new empty project (eg. select 'GRASS' from under the 'Blank Slates' tab)
+2. When prompted to load a project, simple close the dialog by clicking 'Cancel'.

 TODO: image here